Clean Your Home’s Air Ducts to Improve the Air You Breathe

 Our trained professionals at Western Heating & Air Conditioning recommend a multiprong approach to improving the indoor air quality in your Idaho home.

 Dust, pests, pet dander, and other pollutants can enter unmaintained ductwork through cracks and holes.
 The debris builds up and adheres to the inside of the ductwork.
-Some of it is blown into your living space by your HVAC system where it can trigger allergies and other health issues.
+Some of it is blown into your living space by your HVAC system which can trigger allergies and other health issues.

 Our team uses high-powered machinery to agitate the debris buildup inside your ducts and a vacuum system to capture and remove it.
 An antimicrobial cleaner is applied to prevent bacteria and mold.